 The "human resources officer" or "HRO" is an employee of district with a human resources job title, or its equivalent, who is responsible for orienting, training, counseling, and appraising staff.
-The HRO is designated by the chief school administrator with board approval and is the primary or secondary contact to assist employees in reporting domestic violence incidents.
+The HRO is designated by the superintendent with board approval and is the primary or secondary contact to assist employees in reporting domestic violence incidents.